SenSnahasis/ImpledgeAssignment/README.md

 # ImpledgeAssignment
 Overview:
-	Using this code we find out the longest word and second longest word.
+	Using this code we find out the longest word and the second longest word.

 Approach:
 	I took a list and add all the words. after sorting we can easily find out the last word.